-SAN DIEGO (AP) -- Southern California home prices surged in March to the highest level in nearly five years, as buyers competed for tight supplies, a research firm said Wednesday.
+SAN DIEGO (AP) -- Southern California home prices rose in May at the fastest annual clip in nearly nine years as investors and cash purchasers competed for a thin supply of properties for sale, a research firm said Tuesday.